oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The *minv* and *maxv* options specify size or value limits.

 * For Binary, String, Array, ArrayOf, Map, MapOf, and Record types:
-    * if *minv* is not present, the lower size limit defaults to zero.
+    * if *minv* is not present, it defaults to zero.
-    * if *maxv* is not present or is zero, the upper size limit is unspecified and defaults to an implementation-specific large number.
+    * if *maxv* is not present or is zero, it defaults to the upper bound specified in [Section 3.1.2](3-1-2-upper-bounds).
     * a Binary instance MUST be considered invalid if its number of bytes is less than *minv* or greater than *maxv*.
     * a String instance MUST be considered invalid if its number of characters is less than *minv* or greater than *maxv*.
     * an Array, ArrayOf, Map, MapOf, or Record instance MUST be considered invalid if its number of elements is less than *minv* or greater than *maxv*.